 There is, however, one type of minor surgery that’s quick and safe and can make the penis look larger, Smolev explains: “Liposuction of the suprapubic area.”
 That’s the fat pad in the lower abdomen above the penis, better known as a pot belly or beer belly.
 “If you eliminate suprapubic fat, the penis looks bigger.”

 The Downside of a Big One: Most Guys Who Are Huge Wish They Were Smaller

-Most men wish they were bigger, but ironically, the few men with phone polls in their jeans typically wish they were smaller.
+Most men wish they were bigger, but ironically, the few men with phone poles in their jeans typically wish they were smaller.
 “This may come as a shock to men,” says Southern California sex therapist Patti Britton, Ph.D., past president of the Foundation for the Scientific Study of Sexuality, “but many women are afraid of really big penises.
 A large penis can feel uncomfortable during intercourse and even hurt the woman.”

 “Every now and then,” Dodson recalls, “I’ve talked with men who are really huge.
 I’ve shown women photographs of their penises.
 The women would ooh and ahh, but almost all said, ‘No way I’d ever want that thing in me.’
 To a man, the huge men I’ve interviewed have said that having an enormous penis brought them very little joy.
 It was more of a burden.”